 “SAP may well have been involved in or directly responsible for a third-party system and or performing the integration.
 Whilst contractually the usage can later be defined as indirect and therefor subject to indirect access licensing fees, any organisation would have a strong case in defending against having to pay these unexpected and un-illustrated fees at a later stage.
 If these costs had been explained at the time of purchase or implementation the customer may not have proceeded knowing the total licensing fees they would be faced with.
 JNC have successfully defended clients in this position on that basis.”

 Right, JNC to the rescue.
-But it brings up an unanswered question, which is how legitimate can SAP’s claim was when they knew the other system was being connected to SAP the entire time and never alerted their customer?
-SAP has proposed that their consultants are not aware of the rules of indirect access, which is clearly misleading, as the SAP account manager would also have been aware of the integration to a non-SAP system.
-But SAP overall does not like non-SAP systems to be connected to SAP, as is covered in the article SAP’s Position on Connection Non-SAP Systems to SAP.
+But it brings up an unanswered question: how legitimate can SAP’s claim was when they knew the other system was being connected to SAP the entire time and never alerted their customer?
+SAP has proposed that their consultants are not aware of indirect access rules, which is clearly misleading, as the SAP account manager would also have been aware of the integration to a non-SAP system.
+But SAP overall does not like non-SAP systems connected to SAP, as is covered in the article SAP’s Position on Connection Non-SAP Systems to SAP.